 Tales of Cape Cod, Inc is a non-profit organization dedicated to preserving and disseminating Cape Cod’s unique history.
 Founded in 1949 by Louis Cataldo, who was soon joined by Dorothy Worrell, the organization was one of the first in the country to preserve oral history, via the tape-recording of interviews with “old time Cape Codders.”
 The organization now possesses a substantial library of these invaluable personal recollections.

 In 1960 Tales of Cape Cod initiated an effort to acquire the Old Custom House of Barnstable Village to be used as a museum.
-This fine old building is now operated by the Town of Barnstable as the Trayser Historical Museum.
+This fine old building is now operated by the Town of Barnstable as the Coast Guard Heritage Museum.
 In 1971 the Old Jail of Barnstable Village, dating from the early 1600’s, was also acquired through the efforts of the organization.
-And in 1972 the Old Colonial Courthouse, also known as the Old King’s Courthouse, was acquired from the Baptist Church to be used as the organization’s headquarters.
+And in 1972 the Olde Colonial Courthouse, also known as the Old King’s Courthouse, was acquired from the Baptist Church to be used as the organization’s headquarters.

 Iyanough Grave Site, Cummaquid, November 2008.